deniscostadsc/playground/solutions/beecrowd/2861/problem.md

 ## Input

 The input is composed of several test cases.
-The first line contains an integer C (2 <= C <= 99) relative to the number of questions the teacher has asked.
+The first line contains an integer $C (2 \le C \le 99)$ relative to the number of questions the teacher has asked.
 The following C lines come with a question asked by the teacher.

 ## Output